Plenary Lectures

 Brief bio:

-Dr. Lam M. Nguyen is a Staff Research Scientist at IBM Research, Thomas J. Watson Research Center working in the intersection of Optimization and Machine Learning / Deep Learning.
-He is also a Principal Investigator of ongoing MIT-IBM Watson AI Lab projects and an IBM Master Inventor.
-At IBM Research, his work on "Stochastic Gradient Methods: Theory and Applications" was selected for 2021 IBM Research Accomplishments and the paper "A Hybrid Stochastic Optimization Framework for Composite Nonconvex Optimization" (SGD-SARAH) was selected as a winner of the 2022 Pat Goldberg Memorial Best Paper competition.
+I am a Staff Research Scientist at IBM Research, Thomas J. Watson Research Center working in the intersection of Optimization and Machine Learning / Deep Learning.
+I am also a Principal Investigator of ongoing MIT-IBM Watson AI Lab projects and an IBM Master Inventor.
+I proposed a new algorithm for machine learning problems called SARAH (which is named after my daughter's name Sarah H. Nguyen) for solving convex and nonconvex large scale optimization problems.
+This paper is published in The 34th International Conference on Machine Learning (ICML 2017).
+At IBM Research, my work on "Stochastic Gradient Methods: Theory and Applications" was selected for 2021 IBM Research Accomplishments and the paper "A Hybrid Stochastic Optimization Framework for Composite Nonconvex Optimization" (SGD-SARAH) was selected as a winner of the 2022 Pat Goldberg Memorial Best Paper competition.

 divider.png